pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/_index.md

 * `antenna` selects between the internal and the external antenna.
 Can be either

   `Bluetooth.INT_ANT`, `Bluetooth.EXT_ANT`.
+* `secure` enables or disables the GATT Server security features.

   With our development boards it defaults to using the internal antenna, but in